 He wrote books such as The Quintessence of Photography: Understanding Composition, for developing artistic vision, and The Essence of Close-up Photography, for developing the basics of photographic vocabulary and exploring close-up photography with an artistic touch.
 His other books are Illuminating Nature: Moments in Reflection, with vivid examples of nature and wildlife photography, and The Happy Children of the Third World, which touches on the meaning of life, to its core.
-Nasrul has authored over 50 books on various aspects of art, photography, language, linguistics, religion, and science.
+Nasrul has authored over 50 books on various aspects of art, photography, language, linguistics, and science.

+A Network Management graduate, Nasrul spent his first two and half years in the Department of Computer Science.
+Once he became Cisco Certified Network Associate, followed by Cisco Certified Network Professional and Cisco Certified Security Professional, he chose to complete his graduation in networking rather than computer science.
 After leaving advertising in 2007, Nasrul was craving to learn more about the science of language, and thus, completed his MSc in Applied Linguistics and Second Language Acquisition.
 Spending most of his time studying, photographing, researching, and traveling through different cultures, which drew Nasrul closer to people, life, and nature.
 He also researches and studies different religious’ scriptures in their original language using today’s established science, in order to understand the meaning of life.

 From 2008 – Present